JackDanger/jack/README.markdown

 ## Does it work?

-Yes, thanks entirely to the hard work of (Christian Neukirchen)[http://chneukirchen.org/] for Rack and John Barnette, Aaron Patterson, Yehuda Katz, and Matthew Draper for their work on (Johnson)[http://github.com/jbarnette/johnson].
+Yes, thanks entirely to the hard work of [Christian Neukirchen](http://chneukirchen.org/) for Rack and John Barnette, Aaron Patterson, Yehuda Katz, and Matthew Draper for their work on [Johnson](http://github.com/jbarnette/johnson).

 ## Why would I need this?